AlexanderNoriegaWork/qubika-whatsapp-bot-server/README.md

 1. Log into facebook (meta).
 2. Log into developers.facebook.com.
 3. Search for your app and its Whatsapp product that you added to it.
-4. Load the "App Dashboard".
+4. Go to "App Dashboard -> WhatsApp -> API Setup".
     - Note: URL is something like `https://developers.facebook.com/apps/<APP-ID>/whatsapp-business/wa-dev-console/?business_id=<WHATSAPP-BUSINESS-ID>`
 5. (Re)generate the Access Token.
     - Note: This access token constantly expires (every couple hours or something).